 Students in the Buddhist Studies concentration affiliate with the Institute of Buddhist Studies which serves as the student’s home school.

-IBS has been an affiliate member of the GTU since 1985.
+IBS has been an affiliate member of the GTU since 1985 and became a full member school in 2021.
 This partnership offers our students unique interreligious community and access to one of the top religious studies research libraries in the country as well as the libraries of the University of California, Berkeley.

 Students wishing to pursue careers in Jōdo Shinshū ministry or Buddhist chaplaincy are welcome in the GTU common-MA program.
 Additional requirements for these students may extend the length of study, and chaplaincy students generally complete the concurrent Certificate in Buddhist Chaplaincy.
 Students are strongly encouraged to consult with their advisor early in their studies to plan the best course of study to complete the program.